-- Contact your financial institution and debit and credit card issuers and inform them of your travel plans.
-You can place a travel notification on your Navy Federal Credit Union account via mobile* and online banking or by calling 1-888-842-6328.
+- Contact your financial institution and credit card issuers and inform them of your travel plans.
+You can place a travel notification on your Navy Federal Credit Union account via digital banking* or by calling 1-888-842-6328.

-- Temporarily stop mail through the USPS if you’re on a trip longer than three days.
+- Temporarily stop mail through the USPS® if you’re on a trip longer than 3 days.

-- Set up a smartphone locator app so if your smartphone is lost or stolen, you can find it and block it from use.
+- Set up a smartphone locator app, like Where’s My Droid or Find My iPhone®, so if your smartphone is lost or stolen, you can find it and block it from use.

 While You’re Away